openproblems-bio/openproblems/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 - [ ] I have checked that this issue has not already been reported.
-- [ ] I have confirmed this bug exists on the master branch of openproblems.
+- [ ] I have confirmed this bug exists on the main branch of openproblems.

 ---